Seamless major upgrades with blue-green deployments Innovation Release

 Ensure the cluster is in healthy state.

-You are then presented with a pop-up to confirm the deletion.
-Confirm the deletion, repeat the removal process for any other old version data groups you have or the Witness data group if no longer necessary, and the upgrade is complete.
+Confirm the deletion.
+Remove any other old version data groups you have or the witness data group if you don't need it.
+The upgrade is then complete.

 Ensure the cluster is in healthy state.